-Young Dairy Producers Value Peer Group Activity and Education
+Young Dairy Producers Value Peer Group

 Iowa dairy farmers say they prefer to receive information from other farmers when it comes to learning about the dairy business and running a dairy farm.
 However, with fewer farmers and the demands of operating a dairy farm, young producers have limited opportunities to network and learn from other producers.